Stochastic gravitational-wave background from metastable cosmic strings: Detection prospects

 The analysis presented here updates and largely justifies the simpler analyses performed in Refs.~\cite{Buchmuller:2019gfy,Buchmuller:2020lbh}.
 The main difference is the inclusion of the decay of the cosmic string network, now encoded in the exponential function in Eq.~\eqref{dbos}.
 Contrary to the previous analysis, this allows for loops of different length to decay at different times, as expected from the different probability of forming a monopole pair along the loop.
-The main consequence of this is that the fall-off of the GW spectrum at small frequencies is described by an $f^{2}$ power law, instead of $f^{3/2}$ as found in Ref.~\cite{Buchmuller:2019gfy}.
-The resulting overall shift to larger values of $n_t$ for small $\kappa$ mildly reduces the overlap with the preferred NANOGrav region, implying in particular that there is now barely any overlap with the $1\sigma$ NANOGrav region while within $2\sigma$ there is good agreement.
-In Ref.~\cite{Buchmuller:2020lbh} the range of string tensions $G\mu = 10^{-10} \ldots 10^{-6}$ was considered.
+The main consequence of this is that the fall-off of the GW spectrum at small frequencies is described by an $f^2$ power law instead of $f^{3/2}$ as found in Ref.~\cite{Buchmuller:2019gfy}.
+The resulting overall shift to larger values of $n_t$ for small $\kappa$ mildly reduces the overlap with the preferred NANOGrav region, implying in particular that there is now barely any overlap with the $1\sigma$ NANOGrav region, while within $2\sigma$ there is good agreement.
+We note, however, that the very recent results reported by the PPTA collaboration prefer a larger spectral tilt, yielding significantly better agreement with our predictions.
+In Ref.~\cite{Buchmuller:2020lbh}, the range of string tensions $G\mu = 10^{-10} \ldots 10^{-6}$ was considered.
 Given our calculation of the GW spectrum, the LIGO O3 upper bound on $\Omega_\text{gw}$~\cite{LIGOScientific:2021iex} restricts $G\mu$ to values below $2\times 10^{-7}$ (see left panel of Fig.~3).
-In this paper we therefore focus on the range of string tensions $G\mu = 10^{-11} \ldots 10^{-7}$.
+In this paper, we therefore focus on the range of string tensions $G\mu = 10^{-11} \ldots 10^{-7}$.